-Management Agency of its decision by U.S. Mail, phone call or email of its decision no later than ten (10) business days from the date of the request. - c.
-The decision shall clearly state the outcome of the decision including: - i.
-The basis of the decision; and - ii.
-The contact information of the assigned Case Manager or waiting list manager. - d.
-The originating Case Management Agency shall contact the individual requesting the transfer no more than five (5) days from the date the decision was received to: - i.
-Ensure the individual understands the decision; and - ii.
+1 2 3 i.
+The receiving Case Management Agency will notify the individual seeking transfer of its decision by the individual's preferred method, no later than ten (10) business days from the date of the request; and 4 5 6 ii.
+The receiving Case Management Agency will notify the originating Case Management Agency of its decision by U.S. Mail, phone call or email of its decision no later than ten (10) business days from the date of the request.
+7 c.
+The decision shall clearly state the outcome of the decision including: 8 i.
+The basis of the decision; and 9 ii.
+The contact information of the assigned Case Manager or waiting list manager.
+10 11 d.
+The originating Case Management Agency shall contact the individual requesting the transfe no more than five (5) days from the date the decision was received to: 12 i.
+Ensure the individual understands the decision; and 13 ii.
 Support the individual in making a final decision about the transfer.

-- e.
+14 15 16 17 18 19 e.
 If the transfer is approved, there shall be a transfer meeting in-person when possible, or by phone if geographic location or time does not permit, within fifteen (15) business days of when the notification of service determination is sent out by the receiving Case Management Agency.
 The transfer meeting must include but is not limited to the transferring individual and the receiving Case Manager.
-Any additional attendees must be approved by the transferring individual. - f.
-The receiving Case Management Agency must ensure that: - i. the transferring individual meets his or her primary contact of the receiving Case Management Agency. - ii.
-The individual is informed of the date when services will be transferred, when services will be available, and the length of time the services will be available. - g.
+Any additional attendees must be approved by the transferring individual.
+20 f.
+The receiving Case Management Agency must ensure that: 21 22 the transferring individual meets his or her primary contact of the receiving Case Management Agency.
+23 24 ii.
+The individual is informed of the date when services will be transferred, when services will be available, and the length of time the services will be available.
+25 26 27 28 29 30 g.
 The receiving Case Manager shall have an in-person face to face meeting with the Member to review and update the State-SLS Individual Support Plan, prior to the-services being authorized.
 Upon Department approval, contact may be completed by the Case Manager at an alternate location, via the telephone or using virtual technology methods.
 Such approval may be granted for situations in which face-to-face meetings would pose a documented safety risk to the Case Manager or Member (e.g. natural disaster, pandemic, etc.).

-8.7557.G State-SLS Waiting List Protocol
+31 8.7557.G State-SLS Waiting List Protocol 32 33 1.
+Persons determined eligible to receive services under the State SLS program, shall be eligible for placement on a waiting list for services when state funding is unavailable.
+34 35 36 Waiting lists for persons eligible for the State SLS program shall be administered by the Case Management Agency, uniformly administered throughout the State and in accordance with these rules and the Department's procedures.
+37 38 3.
+Persons determined eligible shall be placed on the waiting list for services in the Case Management Agency service area of residency.
+39 a.
+The date used to establish a person's placement on a waiting list shall be: 40 41 i.
+The date on which an individual is determined eligible for the State-SLS program through the DD Determination and the identification of need.